lfurtkevicova/gislab-my-notes/docs/general/commands.rst

    brings the system down; instructs the hardware to stop all CPU functions immediately

+:command:`tmux kill-session`
+   destroyes the given session, closing any windows linked to it and no other sessions, and detaching all clients attached to it; if ``-a`` is given, all sessions but the specified one is killed

 :command:`vagrant destroy`
    stops the running Vagrant machine and destroys all resources that were created during the machine creation process